zkldi/Prudence/README.md

 The simple JS object validator.

-**Prudence is currently heavily in development, and should not be used in any serious production environment.**
+**Prudence is currently heavily in development, and should not be used in any environment.**

+**The API may (will!) suddenly change underfoot.
+Do not depend on this library for anything at the moment.**

 ## Documentation